-Aunt Charlie's Lounge (133 Turk St, Tenderloin), long-time favorite area bar, drag shows every night, Dream Queens Review show every 2nd and 4th Wednesday; Tubesteak Connection retro-electro vinyl Thursdays party with DJ Bus Station John; Friday/ Saturday The Hot Boxxx Girls.
+Aunt Charlie's Lounge (133 Turk St, Tenderloin), long-time favorite area bar, drag shows every night, Tubesteak Connection retro-electro vinyl every Thursday with DJ Bus Station John; Friday/ Saturday The Hot Boxxx Girls.

 The Chapel (777 Valencia St, The Mission), mixed-ages restaurant and bar, gay and straight mix, live music, Sunday late night gay parties.

-Cinch (1723 Polk St, Nob Hill), old-style Polk neighborhood saloon with pinball, pool, 80's music, old-fashioned drag shows, and a busy patio.
+Cinch (1723 Polk St, Nob Hill), old-style Polk neighborhood saloon with pinball, pool, 80's music, old-fashioned drag shows, beer busts and a busy patio.